Skip to main content

 A collection is a curated set of reference records used for development, testing, and evaluation of a capability.
 Collections serve as the test cases for prompt engineering.

-Records are the individual input-output pairs within a collection.
+Collection records are the individual input-output pairs within a collection.
 Each record consists of an input and its corresponding expected output (ground truth).

-Ground Truth
+Ground truth

 Ground truth is the validated, expert-approved correct output for a given input.
 It represents the gold standard that the AI capability should aspire to match.